 This Dahlia was catching a lot of attention from passers-by and featured in the Gardener’s World TV show on Friday night.
 It’s called Dahlia Christopher Taylor, and it was so popular at the show that I wouldn’t be surprise if you find it hard to track down at the moment – definitely one to bookmark!

 Also winning a well-deserved Platinum award was the South Staffordshire Bonsai Society, who had an excellent display of Bonsai trees and accent planting.
 I particularly loved this Chinese Juniper, using the Jin and Shari deadwood techniques.

 It’s a shame that their stand was placed right by one of the massive pillars supporting the floral marquee.
 This spoiled the lines of their stand, but luckily the judges didn’t mark them down on their stand’s location!

 Check back later in the week for my full write up from the Floral Marquee.

 After covering every inch of the Gardener’s World Live exhibition, I was quite happy to head towards the food part of the event!
 A lot of my old favourites were at the Good Food Show Summer again this year, and I also found some new favourites.
 These gift subscriptions from Marvellous Mixes were very eye-catching, they would make an unusual gift and the samples were absolutely delicious as well.

-I also really loved the food on the Port of Lancaster Smokehouse stand.
-Mark and I came away from there with both the venison salami and chorizo, but it was the Smoked Salmon Terrine which I thought was their star product.
+I also really loved the food on the Port of Lancaster Smokehouse stand. came away from there with both the venison salami and chorizo, but it was the Smoked Salmon Terrine which I thought was their star product.
 I just wish I’d bought more of it, because the rest of the family agreed with me!
 Luckily they sell online…

 And because I couldn’t resist buying a sweet treat as well, these gorgeous slices from Flapjackery were also a winner.
 My favourite was the Clotted Cream flavour, although the Cream Tea came a very close second!